 Samsung Galaxy S9: price and release date

-Rumor has it that Samsung has already started developing the followup to the Galaxy S8, and it's three to four months ahead of schedule, according to The Bell.
-That's a pleasant surprise given that Samsung should be quite busy with the Note 8, which is also due to be released soon.
+Rumor has it that Samsung has already started developing the followup to the Galaxy S8, and it's three to four months ahead of schedule, according to Korean news site The Bell.
+Tentatively called the Samsung Galaxy S9, the device bears the internal codename "Star".
 We expect to see the S9 be released next year around the same time as the S8, if not a bit earlier since it is ahead of schedule - so, between February and April 2018.
 It will likely cost at least $720, which was the starting price of the S8.

 Samsung Galaxy S9: codename might mean improved display or performance specs